 Above-average protein.
 Above-average fat.
 And below-average carbs when compared to a typical dry dog food.

-Even when you consider the slight protein-boosting effect of the brewers yeast, this looks like the profile of a kibble containing a generous amount of meat.
+Even when you consider the protein-boosting effect of the flaxseed and brewers yeast, this looks like the profile of a kibble containing a significant amount of meat.

-Blackwood ExPro Dog Food is a meat-based dry kibble using an above-average amount of chicken as its main source of animal protein, thus earning the brand 4.5 stars.
+Blackwood ExPro is a meat-based dry dog food using a significant amount of chicken meal as its main source of animal protein, thus earning the brand 5 stars.